ARCHAEOLOGY, PHILOLOGY AND HISTORY OF THE NEAR EAST

 The wide range of skills of the VOA Group’s members enable fruitful collaborations with colleagues from other institutions in Italy and abroad.
 Their research lines and projects encompass broad geographical and chronological horizons.

-In the northernmost area, the researches focus on cuneiform texts and the material culture of pre-classical Anatolia, while in the southernmost region, pre-Islamic inscriptions from the Arabian Peninsula are investigated.
+In the northernmost area, the researches focus on cuneiform texts and the material culture of pre-classical Anatolia, while in the southernmost region pre-Islamic inscriptions from the Arabian Peninsula are investigated.
 In the central areas of the Near East, archaeological and art-historical studies are devoted to the cultures of Mesopotamia.
-Further west, the Levant is the subject of Assyriological and archaeological research, from Syria to Cyprus to the Egyptian Delta.
+Further west, the Levant is the subject of Assyriological, philological, historical and archaeological research, from Syria to Cyprus to Egypt.
+Further east, between Central and Middle Asia, contacts between the mobile groups of the Eurasian steppes and the settled farmers of the Iranian plateau are being investigated.

 Two aspects of the ISPC’s VOA group, both characterised by an interdisciplinary approach, should be highlighted.
 The first concerns the increasing attention to the use of innovative technologies and their integration in archaeological and philological investigations.
 The second is the strong interest in the history of Near Eastern studies, which includes research based on archival materials and the study of archaeological collections.